-If you remember our article "Reflecting on Reverb: What It Is and How to Use It,” there are different types of reverbs (and reverb plug-ins), from analog units to digital emulations of spaces.
-Just trying to choose from the types of spaces alone can feel daunting.
+If you remember our article on how to use reverb, there are different kinds of reverbs (and reverb plug-ins), from analog units to digital emulations of spaces.
+Just trying to choose from the kinds of spaces alone can feel daunting.
 So in this blog, we’ll cover basic questions you should be asking that will answer which reverb may be right for your audio.

 But before we begin, one caveat: there is no such thing as a bad reverb.
 One reverb may work incredibly well on one instrument while sounding disastrously bad on another.
 And furthermore, the same reverb may sound great on a guitar on one song, and create a very muddy mix on the same guitar on another song.
 Making the decision as to which reverb to select is personal.
 This guide is meant to be an idea-sparking tool to help you in the process.

-One of the most important questions to ask yourself is: what type of effect are you going for?
+One of the most important questions to ask yourself is: what kind of effect are you going for?

 Are you trying to recreate a natural scene of a jazz club?
 Are you trying to make the vocalist and all the instruments sound like they were performing in a symphonic concert hall?
 In these cases, you'll want to choose a reverb that emulates/imitates a real space in which the performers could have and would have actually performed.